 While this varies per client, research from the United States Department of Veterans Affairs suggests EMDR to typically be administered in weekly, up to 90-minute individual sessions over the course of approximately 3 months.
 That beautiful feeling that comes with knowing this doesn't have to be permanent?
 Hope.

-When you're ready, I invite you to schedule your free consultation at my Santa Clarita, CA practice below.
+When you're ready, I invite you to schedule your free consultation at my Santa Clarita, CA therapy practice below.